Last Updated: October 01, 2022

-Collapsed Length: Except for the Whole-In-One Adjustable Golf Club which is designed to use a 3-piece shaft which collapses to just 18 inches, all other telescopic shafts are 2-piece shafts and do not collapse as short.
+Collapsed Length: Except for the Whole-In-One Adjustable Golf Club which is designed to use a 3-piece shaft which collapses to less than 18 inches, all other telescopic shafts are 2-piece shafts and do not collapse as short.
 There are two reasons for this.
 Drivers and fairway woods are longer when extended, and there isn't enough shaft to make them 3-pieces and still telescope out to the desired playing length.
 Irons and putters have a .370 inch hosel socket which isn't small enough to allow for 3 sections.
 In other words, it doesn't provide enough differential from the .600 inch grip-end to the tip-end to allow 3 sections.
 Think of it like stacking cups.
 The smaller the bottom of the cup = the greater the angle of the sides = the deeper the top cup will fit into the bottom cup as illustrated in this picture.
 The green cups represent shafts with .335 tips and the red cups represent shafts with .370 tips.

 Telescopic drivers collapse to about 26 inches, depending on the head (some heads have taller and wider bodies than others), and all other conventional irons and putters collapse down to 21 to 24 inches.
 From a travel point of view, drivers fit diagonally in medium to large roller bags, so other clubs should fit easily.
 Larger "rolling duffel bags" are not expensive and can accommodate several clubs and shoes in one section and all your clothes in another.
 Click the accompanying picture to see a great way to fit our telescopic clubs into an airline-checkable travel bag.